LyceanEM/LyceanEM-Python/docs/source/paper.md

 ![Beamformed Antenna Array Achieved Directivity Map vs Array Simulation. \label{fig:uavem}](./auto_examples/images/sphx_glr_05_array_beamforming_001.png){ width=50% }

-In addition to modelling of antenna arrays with conventional polarisation and propagation modes, `LyceanEM` supports the modelling and analysis of novel propagation models such as Orbital Angular Momentum states [@Allen:2019] for communications links.
+In addition to modelling of antenna arrays with conventional polarisation and propagation modes, `LyceanEM` supports the modelling and analysis of novel propagation models such as Orbital Angular Momentum states [@Allen:2019] for communications links, and allowed the prediction of the supportable OAM modes of an aperture, and the fourier analysis of the modal spectrum produced both by `LyceanEM` and the measured antenna patterns.

 ## Frequency & Time Domain Channel Modelling

 `LyceanEM` can also be used as a more general electromagnetic model, allowing the definition and simulation of complex channel models.
-In a published example, the Frequency domain model predicted the scattering parameters produced when illuminating a rotating metal plate with a horn antenna with a root mean square error of -69dB between the predicted scattering parameters and the measured data. [@Pelhamb:2021].
+In a published example, the Frequency domain model predicted the scattering parameters produced when illuminating a rotating metal plate with a horn antenna with a root mean square (RMS) error of -69dB between the predicted scattering parameters and the measured data. [@Pelhamb:2021].
 This setup is show in Figure \autoref{fig:scatter1} with the scattering plate at an angle of 45 degrees, and the transmitting and receiving horn antennas shown.